naikymen/klipper-homing-extruder/README.md

 Not-so-minor modifications to Klippy's core were made to accommodate these features.

+### Pull requests

 Pull requests are very welcome over here, and will be merged quickly.

+### Buy me a beer

+Show your love for this project through Liberapay: https://liberapay.com/naikymen <3

+Also consider donating to upstream Klipper and its appendages.

+### Chat

 Let's chat over here: https://klipper.discourse.group/t/klipper-forks-for-cnc/5698